RomanZasunko/linux_auth_alert_telegram/README.md

         sudo systemctl restart ssh

 If you do not have an ssh connection, then you need to register this line in /etc/pam.d/login

+To API telegram connected with  curl. - the package must be installed